About Ledbury Poetry

-Ledbury is a lively and picturesque market town, close to the Malvern Hills.
-It is well-known for its black and white architecture, its wealth of individual shops and its pubs, restaurants and cafes serving delicious local produce.
+Ledbury is a lively market town, close to the AONB Malvern Hills.
+It is well-known for its black and white architecture, its wealth of independent shops and its pubs, restaurants and cafes serving delicious local produce.

-Ledbury is an ancient borough, dating back to the Domesday Book, where it was recorded as Liedeberge, and returned members to Parliament in the reign of Edward I. Ledbury probably takes its name from the River Leadon, on which it stands.
+An ancient borough, dating back to the Domesday Book, Ledbury was recorded as Liedeberge, and returned members to Parliament in the reign of Edward I. Ledbury probably takes its name from the River Leadon, on which it stands.
 The Old English berg (hill) has been added to the river name.